-Reverse the burden of proof, making the ship crew prove that there was no violation of MARPOL regulations is an option to discuss.
-Again the possibility to apply the reverse burden of proof is depending on the national law.
+Reversing the burden of proof, making the ship crew prove that there was no violation of MARPOL regulations is an option to discuss.
+Again the possibility of applying the reverse burden of proof depends on the national law.
+In consultation with the North Sea Network of Investigators and Prosecutors this reverse burden of proof is studied.